-No-knead and practically fool-proof artisan bread with a crusty exterior and a light and tender interior.
+No-knead and practically foolproof artisan bread with a crusty exterior and a light, tender interior.
 If you are a novice bread baker, you need to try this out!

 If you are a loyal Grey’s Anatomy follower like me, you must have been grieving after the last episode.
 I think all of us fans were screaming a collective, “SAY IT ISN’T SO!”
 How could they kill off McDreamy?
 Whose McDreamy eyes am I supposed to look at now that he is gone?
 (I really hope my husband isn’t reading this post!)
 Fortunately, I love all the characters and the writing, so I’ll continue to watch…but under protest.

 I had to drown my sorrow in some food.
-Luckily, there were some freshly baked bread in the house.
-I mourned Dr. Derek Shepherd’s death with a couple slices of this beautiful, home-made, crusty artisan bread.
+Luckily, there was some freshly baked bread in the house.
+I mourned Dr. Derek Shepherd’s death with a couple of slices of this beautiful, homemade, crusty artisan bread.
 It almost made me forget about the Mcfreaking untimely demise…almost.

 I enjoy making yeast bread, especially fuss-free ones.
-This recipe is a combination of Mel’s Kitchen Cafe and my own twist.
+This recipe is a combination of Mel’s Kitchen Cafe and my twist.
 When I find a yeast bread recipe that is no-knead, has few ingredients, and looks great, I’m on it.
-From the very first batch, I had great results with a hard crust and springy, tender interior.
+From the very first batch, I had great results.
+The bread had a hard crust and a springy, tender interior.
 I have tried some no-knead recipes before that resulted in a leaden bread, but not this one.
 This one is perfect!

-There are no electrical gadgets needed to make this artisan bread, just bowls and a wooden spoon.
+No electrical gadgets are needed to make this artisan bread, just bowls and a wooden spoon.
 I start by combining warm water and yeast in a large mixing bowl and set them aside for 5 minutes to allow the yeast to bloom.
 The original recipe combined water, yeast, flour, and salt all at once.
-My method extends the prep time a few minutes, but I think it is worth the investment.
-It allows me to immediately see if my yeast is still alive and active, especially if I am using ones that have been sitting around a while.
-When all of the ingredients are combined at once, the only way to tell that the yeast is no good is if the dough does not proof.
-If it does not, it is back to square one because flat, unrisen bread dough make frisbees.
+My method extends the prep time by a few minutes, but I think it is worth the investment.
+It allows me to immediately see if my yeast is still alive and active, especially if I am using ones that have been sitting around for a while.
+When all the ingredients are combined at once, the only way to tell that the yeast is no good is if the dough does not proof.
+If it does not, it is back to square one because flat, unrisen bread dough makes frisbees.

 Recommended supplies: